HB-4770

 Plain Language

-Therapy or psychotherapy services may not be provided, advertised, or offered to the public in West Virginia — including via internet-based AI — unless conducted by a licensed professional.
-Additionally, no operator or licensed professional may design, market, or present any AI system in a way that would reasonably cause a person to believe the AI system is a licensed professional or crisis service.
-This is a two-part prohibition: (1) AI-only therapy without a licensed professional is banned, and (2) AI systems cannot be designed to impersonate licensed professionals or crisis services.
+Therapy or psychotherapy services may only be provided in West Virginia by a licensed professional — AI alone cannot deliver these services, even via internet-based platforms.
+Additionally, no operator or licensed professional may design, market, or present an AI system in a way that would reasonably cause a person to believe the AI is a licensed professional or a crisis service.
+This is a dual prohibition: (1) a licensure gatekeeping requirement and (2) an anti-deception rule preventing AI systems from impersonating licensed professionals or crisis services.

 Statutory Text